zoes-peppas2002/coffee-lab-app/login-fix-summary.md

 # Coffee Lab App - Login Fix Summary

 ## Problem
 The application was working locally but not on Render.
 When entering admin credentials on Render, the user was redirected back to the login form.
+Additionally, there was an error message about skipping email constraint in PostgreSQL.

 ## Root Causes Identified
 1. **Environment Configuration**: The local `.env` file was set to production mode, causing it to try to use PostgreSQL locally
 2. **API Endpoint Mismatch**: The frontend was trying to access `/api/api/direct-auth` instead of `/api/direct-auth`
 3. **Database Connection Issues**: The PostgreSQL database connection on Render needed proper error handling
 4. **Authentication Route Issues**: The direct-auth.js file needed better logging and fallback mechanisms
+5. **Email Constraint Issue**: The init-db.js file was skipping the email UNIQUE constraint in PostgreSQL

 ## Fixes Applied